-The subject of Art is as broad as the history of mankind and guesses as many angles of view as there are eyes to see.
-Concerning my work, I see two ways to talk about it; by "how" or "why".
+The subject of Art is as broad as the history of mankind and assumes as many angles of view as there are eyes to see.
+Concerning my work, I see two ways to talk about it; by "how" or "why."

-Although one way contains the other, I begin with the second (knowing that a part of this "why" escapes me), I want to talk about the conscious part of my motivations as a painter for more than forty years, that is to say, a questioning of what I see and perceive in what surrounds me and drives me in my search for an plastic and sensitive answer plastic , of course subjective.
+Although one way contains the other, I begin with the second (knowing that a part of this "why" escapes me).
+I want to talk about the conscious part of my motivations as a painter for more than forty years, a questioning of what I see and perceive in what surrounds me and drives me in my search for a plastic and sensitive answer plastic, of course, subjective.

-Beyond the inspiration I may get from the formal aspects, it is in the meaning and in the impact that the living has on me as a human being, that I find a profound motivation.
-If it appears that the progress induces a distance with the living, my intimate relationship with him takes, in this dimension, an increased need.
+Beyond the inspiration I may get from the formal aspects, I find a profound motivation in the meaning and in the impact that the living has on me as a human being.
+If it seems that the progress induces a distance with that living being, my intimate relationship with him takes, in this respect, an increased need.

-We understand that technical or craftsmanship questions related to the 'how' play, in this context, a role of a tool to realize images unknown in advance.
+We understand that technical or craftsmanship issues related to the 'how' play, in this context, the role of a tool to realize images unknown in advance.

-In practice, I do not want to be restricted in the choice of means, and use in the moment the tool that best serves my emotion; from the object to the canvas, from collage to engraving, from the gouache drawing or installation to photography etc. even if the work contains certain formalism that is inherent in its execution.
+In practice, I do not want to be restricted in the choice of means.
+In the moment, I will choose the tool that serves best my emotion, from the object to the canvas, from collage to engraving, from the gouache drawing or installation to photography, etc. even if the work contains a particular formalism that is inherent in its execution.

 This being said, what does painting represents for me?

-In my intuitive path where I wander, there are no neither signals nor direction sign.
+In my intuitive path where I wander, there are no signage or direction signs.
 It is up to me to get lost of not.
-I can only be guided by my inner “compass”.
+I can only be guided by my inner “compass.”

 Armed with my perception of reality, I am just looking to add a spiritual space in harmony with a creative imagination sometimes to the edge of utopia.

-That's why I keep a distance with a purely intellectual work, because, for me, it would be to be deprived of a more important dimension.
-If art is not made without intelligence, it is probably because there is another intelligence in it.
+That is why I keep a distance from purely intellectual work, because, for me, it would mean to be deprived of a more critical dimension.
+If Art is not made without intelligence, it is without a doubt because there is another intelligence in it.

-Also, am I tempted to associate myself with what Georges Braque said:” one 'must only discover, and avoid trying to explain.
-Each evidence diminishes the truth. "
+I am also tempted to associate myself with what Georges Braque said: ” We have only to discover, but be careful not to explain.
+Every evidence diminishes the truth."

 Striving to love to make violence unacceptable.

-With this state of mind, I my gestures act freely on the canvas.
+It is in this state of mind that I let my gestures act freely on the canvas.